msnabiel/LeetCode/README.md

 ## 🌟 Features

 * **Organized by Problem**: Each problem is self-contained in its own folder.
-* **Detailed Documentation**: Each solution includes a README with problem descriptions and solution strategies.
+* **Detailed Documentation**: Each solution includes a README with problem descriptions.
 * **Continuously Updated**: Regularly updated with new problems and approaches.

 ## ✨ Topics Covered